3mcd/javelin/docs-src/content/ecs/events.md

 (Ghost) | (Enemy, Ghost)
 ```

- Below is an example of an entity transitioning between multiple types, and whether or not that transition would result in the entity being included in `onInsert`'s results:
+Below is an example of an entity transitioning between multiple types, and whether or not that transition would result in the entity being included in `effInsert`'s results:

 ```
 (Enemy)                  -> excluded